Mohammad Al Marmour

-Mohammad Marmour (مُحَمَّد الْمَرْمُور; born 4 January 1995) is a Syrian footballer who plays for Al-Manama of the Bahraini Premier League.
+Mohammad Al Marmour (مُحَمَّد الْمَرْمُور; born 4 January 1995) is a Syrian footballer who plays as an attacking midfielder or a winger for the Syria national team.

-Career
+Club career

 Despite denying rumors that he was going to join Safa in mid-2017, Al Marmour eventually penned a contract with the Lebanese side, even rejecting lucrative offers from Syrian outfit Al-Jaish.
-At Safa, the Syrian midfielder registered his first, second, and third goals against Salam Zgharta, Al-Akhaa Al-Ahli Aley, and Al-Ansar, in the 40th, 76th, and 15th minutes respectively.
+At Safa the Syrian midfielder three goals, against Salam Zgharta, Akhaa Ahli Aley, and Ansar, respectively.

 On 28 July 2020, Al Marmour scored the only goal for Tishreen in a 1–0 win against Al-Karamah to grant them their third league title since 1997.